AHPRA-registered Chinese Medicine Doctor & Acupuncturist · Belmont · Geraldton WA

 Why Varicose Veins Keep Getting Worse — The TCM Approach to Circulation and Vessel Wall Support

 Compression stockings help while you wear them, but your legs still ache, the veins keep bulging, and by evening your ankles are swollen.
-Classical Chinese medicine addresses varicose veins not as a local circulation problem but as a whole-body Qi and fluid metabolism issue.
+Classical Chinese medicine addresses varicose veins not as a local circulation problem but as a whole-body vital energy and fluid metabolism issue.
+At our AHPRA-registered Chinese medicine clinic in Belmont and Geraldton, every case is assessed individually against the classical pattern framework before any formula or acupuncture protocol is recommended.

 Do These Symptoms Sound Familiar?